BigDataRepublic/bdr-analytics-py/README.md

     > pip install -e git+ssh://git@github.com/BigDataRepublic/bdr-analytics.git#egg=bdranalytics-0.1

+Note that this will download the sources to be able to install it.
+You can safely remove it after installation.
 ### PIP With git checkout
 This first downloads the package, and then installs it.
 This is especially useful if you want to make some changes in this package during your project.